ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `addresses` are the addresses to get the balance of.
+- `address` is the address to get the balance of.
 - `balances` is a map from assetID to the total balance.
 - `unlockeds` is a map from assetID to the unlocked balance.
 - `lockedStakeables` is a map from assetID to the locked stakeable balance.